West Seventh, Saint Paul: Transportation

 The main arterial street, West Seventh Street or Fort Road, runs southwest from downtown Saint Paul roughly parallel to the Mississippi River.
 The first transportation near the neighborhood was entirely dependent on the river.
 Development began to grow along West Seventh Street from the Upper Landing, a commercial steamboat dock.

 By 1884 a horse-drawn streetcar went along West Seventh to downtown; it was converted to electricity by 1891.
 The line was extended the length of West Seventh street in 1891 and converted to a bus route in 1952.
+It is now served by bus routes 54 and 74 in the metro transit system.
+The neighborhood lies along the Riverview Corridor, which is considered a significant transit corridor linking Downtown Saint Paul with Minneapolis-Saint Paul International Airport and the Mall of America.

-Since 1934 West Seventh Street has carried a portion of Minnesota State Highway 5.
+Since 1934, West Seventh Street has carried a portion of Minnesota State Highway 5.
 The neighborhood is connected to the Interstate Highway System via Interstate 35E.
 Construction of the interstate garnered significant opposition from local residents who opposed the project.
 After 26 years the project was completed after several changes were made to the original plans.

-The West Seventh neighborhood is located along the Riverview Corridor.
-The corridor is considered a significant transit corridor linking Downtown Saint Paul with the Minneapolis-Saint Paul International Airport and the Mall of America.
-There have been several proposals to place light rail or bus rapid transit through the corridor along different alignments.